ISO/IEC 9995: Part 9: "Groups and mechanisms for multilingual and multiscript input"

+See Latin International keyboard layout #Superselect for a comprehensive description.

+Part 10: "Conventional symbols and methods to represent graphic characters not uniquely recognizable by their glyph on keyboards and in documentation"

-ISO/IEC 9995-10 specifies several symbols to enable the unique identification of characters on keytops which otherwise can easily be misidentified (as em vs. en dashes).
+ISO/IEC 9995-10:2025 specifies several symbols to enable the unique identification of characters on keytops which otherwise can easily be misidentified (as em vs. en dashes).
 Also, it specifies a way to present diacritical marks, especially on dead keys.
-There is a publicly available listing of these symbols in a proposal to encode them as Unicode characters (which has been postponed for lack of demonstrated use, as of November 2021).
+There is a publicly available listing of these symbols in a proposal to encode them as Unicode characters (which has been postponed for lack of demonstrated use, as of February 2026).